Zhongqi-F/Sim-FAST/README.md

 The code and method from Shellshear and Ytterlid (2014) is published under the MIT liscence.
 Please ensure their work is properly cited if you are using the triangle-to-triangle penetration prevention element.

-Resch, R., Cristiansen, H.N., 1970.
+* Resch, R., Cristiansen, H.N., 1970.
 Kinematic folded plate system, in: Proceedings of IASS Symposium on Folded Plates and Prismatic Structures, IASS, Vienna, Austria.

-Liu, K., Paulino, G., 2017.
+* Liu, K., Paulino, G., 2017.
 Nonlinear mechanics of non-rigid origami: an efficient computational approach.
-Proceed- ings of Royal Society A 473. doi:10.1098/rspa.2017.0348.
+Proceed- ings of Royal Society A 473.

-Shellshear, E., & Ytterlid, R. 2014.
+* Shellshear, E., & Ytterlid, R. 2014.
 Fast Distance Queries for Triangles, Lines, and Points using SSE Instructions.
 Journal of Computer Graphics Techniques (JCGT), 3(4), 86–110.
-Retrieved from http://jcgt.org/published/0003/04/05/

 ## Release Note: